Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

 ### Import

-Import a ban list to the server
+Import a ban list to the server.

 ```
 /config bans import